-Over 12,000 men to date has been added to the SA Prostate Cancer Registry and continues to grow each year.
+Over 15,000 men to date have been added to the SA Prostate Cancer Registry and it continues to grow each year.
 Patients are recruited from across South Australia including men diagnosed at both public and private health care providers.
 The study is supported by a collaboration of specialists and researchers from across the state.

 The South Australian Prostate Cancer Clinical Outcomes Collaborative (SA PCCOC) is in partnership and contributes to the Prostate Cancer Outcomes Registry Australia and New Zealand, a national initiative funded by the Movember Foundation together with:

 - NSW Prostate Clinical Cancer Registry

 - Prostate Cancer Outcomes Registry – Queensland

 with the aim to capture diagnosis, treatment, quality of life and mortality data for men diagnosed with prostate cancer from the 1st of January 2015 onwards at all participating sites.

 If you are a patient with prostate cancer, a medical professional or a researcher and have been approached to participate in the SA Registry, we encourage you to get involved.
 Your contribution will help towards better understanding and managing prostate cancer disease and ensure men are receiving the best possible healthcare service both within SA and across Australia.